wp-plugins/fg-joomla-to-wordpress/readme.txt

 * Initial version: Import Joomla 1.5 sections, categories, posts and images

 == Upgrade Notice ==

+= 1.17.0 =
+New: Add automatically http:// at the beginning of the URL if it is missing
+New: Option for the first image import

 = 1.16.1 =
 Fixed: syntax error, "unexpected '<'" in version 1.16.0